How to Fix Glasses Arm Hinge

 Realign the hinge: If the broken pieces can be realigned, gently bring them back into their proper position.
 Be careful not to force them, as this can cause further damage.

-Prepare the adhesive:
+Prepare the Adhesive

 If you’re using epoxy, mix it according to the instructions provided with the adhesive.
 Typically, this involves squeezing out equal amounts of both components and thoroughly mixing them.